 The airplane industry is heavily regulated so that passengers and employees may travel as safely as possible.
 If you or a loved one has been injured in an airplane accident, contact Philadelphia airplane accident attorney, Daniel S. Doyle to schedule a consultation.
 Our airplane accident team will review the facts of your case and conduct an investigation to gather facts that support your case.
 We will examine regulation compliance including the following regulatory areas:

 The airplane accident team at Dan Doyle Law Group understands that that serious and fatal airplane accident injuries can be stressful and traumatic and we want to see that the responsible party is held accountable.
 Responsible parties may include the airline, other passengers, airplane manufacturers, airplane owners, pilots, the government, maintenance providers, and airports.
-If you are contacted by a responsible party’s insurance company, it is likely not in your best interest to speak with them or accept a settlement offer without first speaking with an attorney.
+If you are contacted by a responsible party’s insurance company, it is likely not in your best interest to speak with them or accept a settlement offer without first speaking with a premises liability attorney.
 Their first offer is probably not their best offer and it may not compensate you for the totality of your injuries and damages.

 Our airplane accident experts will review and examine the extent of your injuries and damages in order to determine an amount that will fairly compensate you and your family.
 Financial recovery may include damages for the death of a loved one, medical bills, lost wages, loss of future earning capacity, mental anguish, and property damage.
 Our goal is not to encourage a quick settlement and pay out for your injuries and damages.
 Our goal is to advocate for you and your family and secure the financial compensation to which you are entitled.